Professor Ian CK Wong

 Honorary Fellow of Royal College of Paediatrics and Child Health

-Fellow of the Academy of Life Sciences for Chinese in the UK
+Fellow of the Academy of Life Sciences for Chinese (UK)

 We are seeking highly organised and motivated PhD candidates for research in the areas of medication safety, pharmacoepidemiology and pharmaceutical care in children and the elderly.
 Candidates with a background in healthcare may have an advantage, however it is not a requirement.
 For further information, please email Prof Ian Wong with your CV (email: firstname.lastname@example.org).

-In 2002, Professor Wong moved to The School of Pharmacy, UCL Institute of Child Health, University of London and Great Ormond Street Hospital for Children to set up the Centre for Paediatric Pharmacy Research.
+Prior to his appointment Professor Wong was the founding director of the Centre for Paediatric Pharmacy Research, set up in 2002, at The School of Pharmacy, UCL Institute of Child Health, University of London and Great Ormond Street Hospital for Children

-Professor Wong has been awarded approximately £5 million in research grants as the principal applicant and approximately £33 million as a co-applicant from the UK Medical Research Council, UK Engineering and Physical Science Research Council, UK Economic and Science Research Council, Department of Health in England, European Commission and the pharmaceutical industry.
-He has been an advisor to the Department of Health in England, World Health Organisation, European Medicines Agency and the pharmaceutical industry.
+Professor Wong has been awarded approximately £5 million in research grants as the principal applicant and approximately £33 million as a co-applicant from the UK Medical Research Council, UK Engineering and Physical Science Research Council, UK Economic and Science Research Council, Department of Health in England, the European Commission and the pharmaceutical industry.
+He was also advisor to the Department of Health in England, World Health Organisation, European Medicines Agency and the pharmaceutical industry.

 Professor Wong and his research associates